spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 ### Automatically submitting after uploading

-When creating a stand-alone avatar field, it would be nice to have it save automatically after your image has finished uploaded.
-This can easily be done by triggering a form submit after the image has uploaded, using the `after-upload`/`afterUpload` prop:
+Using the `after-upload`/`afterUpload` prop, you can submit the form after the upload has been completed.

 **Vue**